 The team at Venado are digital experts and they realized the process could be refined.
 For one, Scrum best practices dictate that analysts’ and developers’ estimates be done in a vacuum, so that knowledge of the value an analyst places on a feature doesn’t affect developers’ estimates of the effort required to build it, and vice versa – something that can’t be accomplished in a spreadsheet.
 Venado also realized that they were performing a lot of the same prioritization math and analysis manually across multiple projects or multiple apps within the same organization.
 So they decided to automate and improve the process.

-Enter VECTOR3, an application Venado built from the ground-up to perfect how organizations rank and prioritize their digital initiatives.
+Enter VECTOR3, an application Venado built from the ground-up on Kinvey’s backend as a service platform to perfect how organizations rank and prioritize their digital initiatives.
 VECTOR3 helps companies document features associated with apps, assign a benefit or value to the business associated with each feature, assign a cost or level of effort to develop, and then uses advanced algorithms to decide which features provide most value or benefit associated with cost.

 One of the big differentiators of VECTOR3 as opposed to a spreadsheet is that it includes individualized roles for the business analyst and the developer so that they can assign business value or level of effort without being influenced by the other.
 It also provides an easy way for customers to drag-and-drop features into releases, for example placing the most important features in the MVP and lower value ones into subsequent releases.
 It includes a graphical representation of the project wherein the highest value, lowest cost features are floated to the top to make this process as streamlined as possible.